astropy/astropy/docs/development/contributing/get_devel_version.rst

 Right now you have the development version of `Astropy`_, but python will not see it.
-Though there are more sophisticated ways of managing multiple versions of `Astropy`_, for now this straightforward way will work.
+Though there are more sophisticated ways of managing multiple versions of `Astropy`_, for now this straightforward way will work (if you want to jump ahead to the more sophisticated method look at :ref:`virtual_envs`.

 .. note::
     There are a couple of circumstances in which this quick method of